PEstes/raspbmc-touch/README.md

 Script based on https://github.com/brantje/xbian-touch

-works for xbian, trying to make it work on raspbmc
+works for xbian, trying to make it work on raspbmc with Sainsmart 7" touchscreen

 Open a ssh connection to raspbmc